-Showcase NANPA - Expressions Magazine 2018 - will feature Grey Crowned Cranes receiving Best Of Show - and Two Snowys the Judges' Choice Award.
+Showcase NANPA (North American Nature Photography Assocation) - Expressions Magazine 2018 - will feature Grey Crowned Cranes receiving Best Of Show - and Two Snowys the Judges' Choice Award.

-Seven other images from my Envisioning Habitat series are included in Expressions 2018 as well.
+Seven other images from my Envisioning Habitat series are also included in Expressions 2018.
+Available on-line at MagCloud.

 I am proud to be on the cover and included in Brooke Jensen's award winning LensWorks for the August issue #131.
 If you don't know this 96 page book, check it out.
 The premise of LensWork is that photography is more than mere craft.
 Photography is, or can be, a way of life.
 LensWork is a 96-page, 8½x7” paperback periodical — a book-quality, paper-based, anthology-style bimonthly publication.

 I am one of the featured artists in Photographer's Quarterly Magazine written by Jonathan Blaustein.
 Here's the link: http://photographersquarterly.com/Issue-no.-4/Editors-Letter/1/caption

 100 Artists Of The West Coast II, Schiffer Books, 2009

 Nash Editions: Photography And The Art Of Digital Printing, 2007, Introduction by Graham Nash, Edited by Garrett White, New Riders Books

 November 29, 2015 Article in Slate.com by David Rosenberg Bring The Background Into Focus In These Stunning Photos of Birds.

 Here's a few of the many comments: